vatsalm30/ETHDenverProject/project/daml/dars/README.md

+# Moved

+This document was consolidated into the single main guide at the repository root:

+**README.md**
 # Pre-Generated DAR Files

 The DAR files located in this folder are from **Splice** to match the current SDK version.